Oafish1/Squares/README.md

 next(rng) # 9267630197371305984
 ```

 The default is `bits=32` for maximal python compatibility.
-Keep in mind that this does not automatically influence the internal calculation, only the generated number.
+Keep in mind that this does not automatically influence the internal calculation except where necessary.
+Some internal calculations may involve more than the specified number of bits if python allows it.
+However, the generated integer will not exceed the requested bits.

 Lastly, a truncation utility is included
 ```bash